twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-35-sorrowless%zh.rst

 Crying with sorrow brought disadvantages.
 It made others had worry and concern.

 (4) The daughter-in-law (the son’s wife):
 Crying with sorrow for the dead was like a child crying for the moon.
 Expecting or desiring for something which could not be attained was a kind of foolishness and stupidity.
+(Mogok Sayadawgyi said: “There is no other crazier than someone takes something which is non-existence as me and mine.”)

 (5) The maidservant:
 Crying with sorrow for the dead one was like a pot after broken apart could never come back to normal.
 So, it was useless and unprofitable.